Review of Jazz in England

 Review of Jazz Advisory Panel

-Advisory Panel Review of Jazz in England 22nd January 2022
+Advisory Panel Review of Jazz in England 14th March 2021

 “Cold Comfort and Home Truths” an introduction to the issues, background data and information the Review will be considering.